 The Ptinidae family are closely related to the Anobiidae, and sometimes included in that family.
 Their natural habitats are bird and animal nests where they scavenge on debris.
 There are about twenty native British species, and several introduced species.

-On the right is Ptinus tectus, the spider beetle, originally from Australia, it is a scavenger that will feed on just about anything in the house.
+Above is Ptinus tectus, the spider beetle, originally from Australia, it is a scavenger that will feed on just about anything in the house.
 In warehouses seeds and grain are attacked.
 It is also found in the U.S. and Canada.
 It does not bite or spread any diseases.

 The antennae usually have 11 segments, and its body length is around 2 mm.
 It is usually brown/black.